tamirgz/reverse-engineering-reference-manual/README.md

       * __AddressOfEntryPoint__: RVA to the entry point function
     * __Windows Specific Fields (Additional Fields)__: notable fields are ImageBase, SectionAlignment, and SizeOfImage
       * __ImageBase__: preferred address when loaded into memory
-        * __Base Relocations__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_BASERELOC.
-Refers to as the .reloc section.
-Contains every location that needs to be rebased if the executable doesn't load at the preferred load address
-          * To rebase, loader calculates the difference between the actual load address and the preferred load address.
-Every entry in this section is then updated with the previous calculation
       * __SectionAlignment__: alignment for section when loaded into memory such that a section's VA will always be a multiple of this value
       * __SizeOfImage__: size of image starting from image base to the last section rounded to the nearest multiple of SectionAlignment
-    * __Data Directory (IMAGE_DATA_DIRECTION)__: locations of many important data structures (e.g. imports, exports, base relocations).
+    * __Data Directory (IMAGE_DATA_DIRECTORY)__: locations of many important data structures (e.g. imports, exports, base relocations) that are stored as array of IMAGE_DATA_DIRECTORY structures.
+This allows loader to quickly locate an important section.
+Here are the notable IMAGE_DATA_DIRECTORY entries:
       * __Program Exception Data__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_EXCEPTION.
 It is an exception table that contains an array of IMAGE_RUNTIME_FUNCTION_ENTRY structures.
 Each IMAGE_RUNTIME_FUNCTION_ENTRY contains the address to an exception handler
+      * __Base Relocations__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_BASERELOC.
+Refers to as the .reloc section.
+Contains every location that needs to be rebased if the executable doesn't load at the preferred load address
 * Section table (IMAGE_SECTION_HEADERs) is right after PE Header.
 Each IMAGE_SECTION_HEADER contains information on a section, such as a section's virtual address or its pointer to data on disk
   * 2 sections can be merged into a single one if they have similar attributes
     * .idata is often merged into .rdata in release-mode executable